Tibet 2026 Festivals & Celebrations

 2026 Tibet Festivals Summary|Tibetan Festivals and Events | CITS China Travel Tour

-Losar is the most important and grandest festival of the Tibetan people.
-Families burn incense for blessings, paste auspicious symbols on their doors, and prepare Guthuk soup (nine-ingredient soup) to drive away misfortune.
-Monasteries chant sutras and ring bells to welcome the New Year.
+Losar is the most important festival for the Tibetan people.
+Families burn incense to pray for blessings, place auspicious symbols on their doors, and prepare “Guthuk” soup, while monasteries chant prayers and ring bells to welcome the new year.
 The entire city of Lhasa is filled with a strong festive atmosphere.

 • Tibetan Calendar Date: January 15